Partnership Drug and Alcohol Programmes

 Certificate and Diplomas in Drug and Alcohol Work

-In partnership with a number of community and voluntary organisations, UCD currently provides two certificate and diploma level courses.
+In partnership with Urrus, Ballymun, UCD currently provides certificate and diploma level courses.
 The overarching aim of these courses is to combine community based expertise with comprehensive and innovative knowledge and skills on effective responses and interventions to drug and alcohol issues.
 The courses aim to engage both ‘non-traditional’ students and professionals who wish to deepen or extend their knowledge and expertise.

 Diploma in Community Drugs and Alcohol Work in partnership with Urrús, Ballymun

 This one year course provides students with the knowledge and skills to work in the area of community drugs work.
 It provides a progression routes for those who have completed Community Addiction Studies Course and focussed education for those already working in or interested in working in the area of drugs and alcohol, whether it be within community, voluntary or statutory sector.
 Classes for this course, delivered at level 7, are held in the UCD Belfield and Horizon Centre.
 Successful completion can allow students to pathway onto the UCD Bachelor of Social Science (BSocSc).
 The course covers aspects of drug and alcohol use and interventions; groundings in social and drug and alcohol policy; professional practice groupwork; community and individual intervention skills.
-This course partly meets the educational requirements for accreditation with the IAAAC.
+Completion of this course provides access onto the BSocSc progression route, please see information here .

 For details on course content, admission and fees, please contact URRUS on 01 8467980 or email email@example.com